PlanktoScope/Visualization-backend/README.md

 ### Introduction

-Your project is a Python library for building machine learning models.
-This README file contains information on how to install, run and test the package.
+This is the backend for the visualization page of node-red.
+It contains a MQTT client that creates dynamically figure on the fly

 ### Installation
 To run this project you need to have python 3 or higher installed in your computer.
 You can download python from [this link](https://www.python.org/downloads/).
 Then you can install the required packages using pip by running the following command: